 In this extremely challenging situation, Zurich and the Vita Joint Foundations are working to assist customers in decision-making regarding the new laws and regulations on employers' contribution reserves and the suspension of debt collection/debt enforcement holidays.

 Savings contributions for the Vita Joint Foundations will only be due on December 31 of the current year, as we are already giving customers additional time to make the payments.
 The premium contribution amounts for the risk insurance element are due on January 1.
-Zurich and the Vita Joint Foundations have decided to temporarily suspend, through the date June 30, 2020, the charging of interest on customers' outstanding pension fund contributions, effective retroactively to January 1, 2020.
-This means in other words that the borrowing rate has been reduced to 0%.
+As an immediate measure during the corona crisis, Zurich and the Vita Joint Foundations decided not to retroactively charge clients any debit interests for outstanding pension fund premiums from January 1 to June 30, 2020.
+From July 1, 2020, a sustainably reduced debit interest rate of 2.5% will apply (compared to 4 – 5% in the previous year).

 Dunning processes already ongoing will continue for outstanding contributions which were payable by or before December 31, 2019, for which reminders were already issued in February or March.
 This is because these contributions were already deducted from employee pay in 2019.
 Accordingly, we are obligated to collect these amounts to fund the entitlements of the insureds, in compliance with laws and contractual provisions.